 No matter what you do in life, there’s going to be ups and downs.
 I recommend looking for the good things – I’ve been able to see all but 3 states in the U.S. in just the past 6 months, and I’m going to have stories to tell my kids and grandkids for years to come.
 Most veterans are not afraid of hard work, which is why there seems to be a higher percentage of veterans in flatbed versus other types of trucking.
 Whatever you decide, flatbed trucking or otherwise, just make sure you enjoy it.
 You won’t stick to something you don’t enjoy.

 If you’re looking for an interesting and rewarding career as a veteran, truck driving may just be a perfect fit.
 The skills used every day by military personnel are just as applicable in transportation, and Melton is proud to be one of the top veteran employers in the industry.
-Melton receives continued recognition from multiple veteran organizations including The Military Times Best For Vets: Employers Award and The Military Friendly Employer Award, just to name a few.
-If you want to learn more about our apprenticeship program for veterans, or how some qualified veterans can start at an extra 6 CPM, our military trucking page has all the information you need at a glance.
+Melton receives continued recognition from multiple veteran organizations including The Military Times Best For Vets: Employers Award.
+If you want to learn more about our apprenticeship program for veterans, or how some qualified veterans can start at an extra 6 CPM, see why Melton is one of the most military-friendly trucking companies.